ChristopherRush/weather/README.md

 ### Auto Installation

-Just run the following line in the terminal to automatically install all the libraries and project files to the Raspberyr Pi.
+Just run the following line in the terminal to automatically install all the libraries and project files to the Raspberry Pi.

 ```bash
 # Run this line and the weather station will be setup and installed